simpleanalytics/docs/_docs/20_script/10_without-javascript.md

 This way you are more in control what you are sending to our servers.
 It's also a great way if you need to avoid JavaScript for example within Google AMP environments.

 > We don't record visitors that have DNT enabled.
-If you want to record those visits add `ignore-dnt=true` to the pixel parameters.
+If you want to record those visits add `collect-dnt=true` to the pixel parameters.

 ## Browser extensions